ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 4.1 Professional GIS Benchmark (H-1)

 A certified GIS analyst [@Bashorun2025_gis] implemented an automated geolocating procedure leveraging standard geospatial libraries and toolsets.
 The workflow ingested the patent texts, tokenized toponyms, and queried a multi-layered gazetteer stack (including ArcGIS Online resources, historical overlays, and place-name databases) to generate the highest-confidence coordinate for each grant.
 Development, parameter tuning, and execution required approximately six billable hours for 50 grants.
-I treat this end-to-end process—including both script development and execution—as the benchmark cost to maintain fair comparison with LLM methodologies that likewise combine design and inference phases.
+This study treats this end-to-end process—including both script development and execution—as the benchmark cost to maintain fair comparison with LLM methodologies that likewise combine design and inference phases.

 These baseline coordinates are stored directly in the evaluation file, allowing the experiment script to access them through the static pipeline.
 A labor cost of USD 140 (six billable hours) is assigned to the benchmark when reporting cost metrics.